KevinBatdorf/unsplash-block-plugin/readme.txt

 = Terms of Use & Privacy =

-While using this plugin you will connect through via an API at [unsplash-api-search.vercel.app](https://unsplash-api-search.vercel.app/) that returns images based on your search terms.
-Referral information (IP address, domain, and the content being requested) is logged by our server.
+While using this plugin you will interact with an API at [unsplash-api-search.vercel.app](https://unsplash-api-search.vercel.app/) that returns images based on your search terms.
+Referral information (IP address, domain, and the content being requested) is sent to the server.
 No additional information is tracked.

 You may audit the server code at its [GitHub repository](https://github.com/KevinBatdorf/unsplash-api).